-Together with Thurrock Council for Voluntary Services (the VCS), Thurrock Healthwatch, Thurrock Commissioning Reference Group (the CRG) and Thurrock

-Coalition we have already developed the high level principles that will frame our joint vision.
+Together with Thurrock Council for Voluntary Services (the VCS), Thurrock Healthwatch, Thurrock Commissioning Reference Group (the CRG) and Thurrock Coalition we have already developed the high level principles that will frame our joint vision.
 These are:

-- 1. Empowered citizens who have choice and independence and take personal responsibility for their health and wellbeing - 2.
-Health and care solutions that can be accessed close to home - 3.
-High quality services tailored around the outcomes the individual wishes to achieve - 4.
-A focus on prevention and timely intervention that supports people to be healthy and live independently for as long as possible - 5.
-Systems and structures that enable and deliver a co-ordinated and seamless response
+1. Empowered citizens who have choice and independence and take personal responsibility for their health and wellbeing

+2. Health and care solutions that can be accessed close to home

+3. High quality services tailored around the outcomes the individual wishes to achieve

+4. A focus on prevention and timely intervention that supports people to be healthy and live independently for as long as possible a) citizens will be involved, at the earliest stage, in conversations to refine and confirm the vision and the high level principles for integrated health and social care services, and b) the manner in which the principles should be applied across the whole health and social care system to ensure better care for the people of Thurrock will be jointly determined - with the initial focus being the health and wellbeing of older adults.

+5. Systems and structures that enable and deliver a co-ordinated and seamless response